slsawhney-zz/orders_delivery_api/README.md

 - `/code/index.php` contains all the api's methods :
     1. localhost:8080/orders - GET url to fetch orders with page and limit
     2. localhost:8080/order - POST method to insert new order with origin and destination
-    3. localhost:8080/order - PUT method to update status for taken.(Handled simultaneous update request from multiple users at the same time with response status 409)
+    3. localhost:8080/order - PUT method to update status for taken.

 **code/configuration/environments/environment.env**
 - add google apk key in corresponding to GOOGLE_API_KEY